g00glen00b/dimitri.codes/src/posts/2019-10-29-gatsby-pagination/index.md

 ---
 title: "Working with Gatsby and pagination"
 date: "2019-10-29"
+categories: ["JavaScript", "Tutorials"]
+tags: ["Gatsby", "GraphQL", "React"]
 ---

 A while back, I decided to use Gatsby for my WordPress blog, and continue with WordPress as a headless CMS.
-So far, I've also written two tutorials about [setting up Gatsby with WordPress](https://wordpress.g00glen00b.be/using-gatsby-with-wordpress-as-a-headless-cms/), and [how to create detail pages for your content](https://wordpress.g00glen00b.be/creating-pages-with-gatsby/).
+So far, I've also written two tutorials about [setting up Gatsby with WordPress](/using-gatsby-with-wordpress-as-a-headless-cms/), and [how to create detail pages for your content](/creating-pages-with-gatsby/).
 In this tutorial, we'll explore how we can use pagination with Gatsby.

 ![Gatsby + WordPress](images/gatsby-wordpress.png)